so-w-on/so-w-on.github.io/_posts/2024-01-01-Box Walkthrough.md

 ```

 ## DNS
-The first step is to execute a dig command to .....
+The first step is to execute a dig (Domain Information Groper) command to perform a lookup of the provided name servers or ip addresses and show the results.

 ```bash
 $ dig -x 10.13.37.10 @10.13.37.10